Quasa

 Hello!

-According to a 2015 poll by YouGov and The Economist, one in five Americans have admitted to being unfaithful within a committed relationship.
+According to a 2015 poll by YouGov and The Economist, one in five Americans has admitted to being unfaithful in a committed relationship.
+Even more striking, 41 percent of men and 28 percent of women said they had at least thought about cheating.

 Keeping a dating profile active